How To Get Out Of The Annuity You Bought With Your IRA

 You would get back $136,500, but would forfeit the rest.
 Some penalty schedules are worse than others and they all vary.
 The surrender schedule is in your annuity contract documents and can also be requested at any time from the company holding your annuity.

 Once you cancel an annuity owned by your IRA, the funds need to stay within your IRA in order to avoid taxes and penalties from your friends at the IRS.
 You can request the annuity company to transfer the IRA annuity cash balance over to a new IRA custodian of your choosing.
+Most investors find self-directed IRA the best method for this.

 Once you’ve taken these steps, you’re retirement plan funds will be in an IRA and available to invest in stock, cryptocurrency, (link to cryptocurrency article here, “internal” links improve SEO) real estate, mutual funds, bonds and all other investments available to IRA holders.